 Using the Badge

-Students may be asked to produce a green badge at different locations across campus using their phone or computer in order to access those locations.
+Students will be asked to produce a green badge at different locations across campus using their phone or computer in order to access those locations.
 Here are a few situations where a student may be asked to show a green badge:

 When entering the Fitness Center or Library

 When entering a classroom

 When being granted access to team practice as a student athlete

 Enforcement of the IC Health Badge

 The IC Health Badge reflects compliance with various aspects of the Community Agreement, including daily screening, testing, quarantine, and isolation.
 Students must display a "green badge" when requested for accessing various locations, events, or activities on campus and non-compliance is a violation of the community agreement and can be reported here.
 Violations by faculty or staff will be subject to disciplinary processes in accordance with the respective policies in the Ithaca College Policy Manual or collective bargaining agreement covering the individual.
 Violations by students, both residential and off-campus, will be subject to disciplinary action in accordance with the Student Conduct Code.